-Sam: Welcome to the Sound of Science, I’m Sam from NIU STEM Outreach.
+Sam: Welcome to the Sound of Science.
+I’m Sam from NIU STEM Outreach

-Jeremy: Where you learn something new everyday.
+Fred: Where you learn something new every day.